flow-state-15/mod-5-extra-resources/mod-5-LOs.md

         )
     }
     ```
+  - Extra Notes: < your notes here >
 - **What is JSX**?
   - Explanation: JSX is a language made for react to enable declarative programming of ui.
 It is written like HTML and has similar tags.
 It uses the Babel compiler to convert this HTML-like syntax into JavaScript.
 Babel converts JSX into React functions.
   - Syntax: `<h1></h1>` and `<ReactComponent newKey={propValue}></ReactComponent>`
+  - Extra Notes: < your notes here >
 - **What are Component Props**?
   - Explanation: React components are functions, and react calls these functions with one argument: a props object.
 We can define new key value pairs in this props object within JSX.
 Props keys are customarily deconstructed when the component is defined.
   - Syntax: